esovetkin/jbs/docs/motivation.md

 ## 3) Complex parameter logic and dependent slices are hard in YAML

-Simple Cartesian product is easy in YAML.
-The pain starts when you need mixed algebra (`+` and `*`), step dependencies, and different variable slices in each step.
+A simple Cartesian product is easy in YAML.
+The real difficulty starts when you need mixed algebra (`+` and `*`), step dependencies, and different variable slices in each step.

 Example JBS parameter logic: